 If I don’t have a funeral with the body present, I would still like to have a ceremony so that family, friends, and associates can gather for a meaningful event.
 What are my choices?

 Cremation offers a wide array of ceremonies to choose from.
 A Life Celebration or memorial service can be held in a place of worship or a chapel, with or without the cremated remains present.
 Avalon Cremation Care is also associated with a funeral home (Parkside Chapels & Cremation Services) located on the southwest side of Chicago (close to Midway Airport and the I-55 expressway) and offers a most traditional setting.
 This can be delayed as long as necessary after death to allow family and friends to gather from distant locations.
 Other possibilities include services at the cemetery or columbarium.
 A scattering ceremony offers a personal touch that only cremation can provide.

 What happens if the death occurs while on vacation outside Illinois?

 Call us first!
 Our organization will assist your survivors in making all of the arrangements in the state where death occurs; some additional fees may be charged at the discretion of the cremation provider.

 Avalon Cremation Care can assist your family in placing any newspaper, death, or obituary notices and secure additional certified copies of the death certificates at $20.00 per copy.
 You will be charged the cost (if any) by the newspaper.

 What other assistance do you offer my survivors after death?

-Our Licensed Cremation Specialists are available to help your survivors arrange a Life Celebrations, Memorial Services and or gatherings, write a death notice, prepare memorial cards, obtain additional certified copies of the death certificate, arrange cemetery services, select a permanent memorial urn, notify Social Security and file for Veteran’s Benefits.
+Our Licensed Cremation Specialists are available to help your survivors arrange Life Celebrations, Memorial Services, and or gatherings, write a death notice, prepare memorial cards, obtain additional certified copies of the death certificate, arrange cemetery services, select a permanent memorial urn, notify Social Security and file for Veteran’s Benefits.
 These services require additional fees.

 For any questions not covered in our FAQs, please give us a call.